-- Veterinary medicine treatments (e.g., to treat ringworm, cleanse skin, treat eczema)
+- Veterinary medicine treatments (e.g., to treat ringworm, cleanse the skin, and treat eczema)

 Product Brands Containing Sodium Carbonate

 To see if certain products contain sodium carbonate, try searching the U.S. Department of Health and Human Services Household Products Database, the Environmental Working Group's (EWG) Guide to Healthy Cleaning, the Good Guide, or the EWG's Skin Deep Cosmetic Database.
 If using the general term "sodium carbonate" doesn't generate a lot of results, try entering one of its synonyms.

 When sodium carbonate is used in personal care products, food, or drugs, it is monitored by the U.S. Food and Drug Administration (FDA).
 For other uses, such as pesticides and cleaning products, it is monitored by the EPA.

 Health and Safety

 The EPA considers sodium carbonate a safe pesticide and the FDA designates it as generally regarded as safe (GRAS).
 In the 2006 "Reregistration Eligibility Decision (R.E.D) for Sodium Carbonate; Weak Mineral Bases," the EPA notes that there are no known human health hazards when sodium carbonate is used according to EPA and FDA GRAS guidelines and that "no additional information is needed" to assess its safety.

 After seeking immediate medical attention, here are some home care, first-aid guidelines:

 - Ingestion: Have the person drink a glass of water or milk unless otherwise advised by a health care provider.
 However, do not have them drink if they are having any of the serious symptoms such as vomiting, convulsions, or drowsiness and have difficulty swallowing.
 Do not have the person vomit unless to told to do so by a doctor or poison control center.